Anti-War Veteran Is Furious Trump Is Twisting His Video Protesting Biden's Iraq War Record - Air Force veteran is demanding Trump stop sharing a dated video of him confronting Biden.

 On September 6, Donald Trump Jr. shared the video on Twitter, writing, “Wow, an Air Force vet calls Biden out for voting for the Iraq War.”
 President Trump then retweeted his son’s post on September 7.

 Thurman worries that viewers will think the video captures an incident that happened recently, rather than during the Democratic primary campaign.
 Thurman says, “This was treated by Donald Trump Jr. like it just happened.
 The video was posted on Super Tuesday.”
-He says he is concerned viewers might misinterpret the video as an expression of support for Trump, due to the president’s boosting.
+His concern that viewers might misinterpret the video as an expression of support for Trump, due to the president’s boosting, prompted Thurman to release his own video statement condemning the president.

 Thurman told In These Times that important nuance did not come across in the video.
 At one point, during the confrontation, Thurman said to Biden as the latter was walking away, “Trump is more anti-war than Joe Biden.”